simplicitesoftware/docs/content/CTG_50_docs/CTG_10_ui/LSN_60_responsive/responsive.md

 * The platform must use the CORS configuration to allow cross-domain access
 	* server-side: when deploying the webapp, make sure `cors.filter` property is set to `true` in `build.properties` (this is useless if CORS is handled by an Apache/NGINX reverse proxy)
 	* client-side: `Simplicite.UI.Globls.ajaxSetup.crossDomain = true`
-* Use jQuery extensions to populate element with list, form... [see extensions](../../4.0/jsdocui/jQuery.fn.html)

 Example: